Skip to navigation Skip to content

 How many people develop Depression?

-Treatment can do much to reduce and even eliminate the symptoms of depression.
-Treatment may include a combination of medication, individual therapy and community support.
-Sometimes electroconvulsive therapy (ECT) can be helpful too.
+Treatment can do much to reduce and even sometimes combat the symptoms of depression.
+Treatment may include a combination of medication, individual therapy, community support, and a number of other interventions.

 • Individual therapy: A doctor, psychologist or other health professional talks with the person about their symptoms, and discusses alternative ways of thinking about and coping with them.